alphagov/paas-team-manual/docs/guides/upgrading_CF,_bosh_and_stemcells.md

 ### Buildpacks

+**Note**: We have to a give at least a week's notice to tenants about the buildpack upgrades, so prepare the version changes separately from the CF component upgrades.

 You should upgrade the buildpacks to at least the versions included in the new cf-deployment version.

-**Note**: We use separate releases for the buildpacks to make it easier to upgrade them in future without upgrading the whole of CF.

 ## Notify the tenants